Thanks to Cart Boy for help with edits, and @SilentSecondary for providing graphics.

 Although Xenoblade’s consistent acclaim and relevance are well deserved, it’s hard to not attribute some of that success to Smash.
 Shulk joining the platform fighter’s what introduced so many fans to the growing series, an opportunity it took full advantage of come XC2.
 The sequel made such a splash that, when Smash Ultimate finally got around to repping it with a combatant or two, Pyra and Mythra were already plenty well known.
 But this is all common knowledge, and it’s why people are hoping to see an XC3 rep in the crossover’s next entry.
 Even so, here I am pitching a moveset for another resident of Alrest, long after his game’s time passed and it got its content.
 Besides, Rex cameos in his Blades’ animations and Final Smashes, on top of having secured an upgradable Spirit and exclusive Mii costume.
 Of all the Xenoblade characters not playable in Smash, he and (funnily enough) Riki are given the best treatment, so is this really necessary?

-Despite all that, I’d still call Rex an interesting talking point for a few reasons: his appearance in Future Redeemed reimagined him in a way that makes me think he could reasonably stand alongside the Aegis duo as his own contender.
+Despite all that, I’d still call Rex an interesting talking point for a few reasons.
+For one, his Future Redeemed appearance reimagined him in a way that could reasonably stand alongside the Aegis as his own contender.
 Not only does his new fighting style set him apart, but his sabers also sport original looks that don’t overlap with the Aegis Swords they’re based on.
 This portrayal would also mean he’s not strictly an XC2 rep, letting him introduce more XC3-themed content to the crossover.
 Furthermore, Rex is exceptional in that he broke new ground in the realm of scrapped characters.
 He says it himself in Pyra and Mythra’s reveal trailer, exclaiming, “I thought I was gonna be in Smash!”
 He was such an obvious choice, so much so that Sakurai personally explained this surprising omission, that I’d argue it’s worth seeing what his “Stoutheart” depiction could bring to the table.

 Colors & Design